jgoergen/SP0256A-AL2-Voice-Synthesizer/README.md

 Firstly, let me give all the credit for this to the author of [this article](nsd.dyndns.org/speech/).
 Literally all the hard work here has ben figured out by them.
 I just added some extra sauce.

+## Todo
+It would be nice to build a library for crudely converting sentences into phonemes.
+This may be impractical, but something that made it easier to write out sentences would be nice.

 ## Build video
 COMING SOON